Will a Gallery Show Your Art?

 * You sell primarily through galleries and not direct to buyers.

-* Your art is mainly for sale online at websites of galleries that already represent you, and NOT on artist websites or other selling platforms where you represent yourself.
+* Any art that you have online is mainly or entirely for sale online at websites of galleries that already represent you, and NOT on artist websites or other selling platforms where you represent yourself.

 (art by Casey Weldon)